2014–15 Chicago Bulls season: Cleveland Cavaliers

 After defeating the Milwaukee Bucks, the Bulls would face another divisional rival, the Cleveland Cavaliers, in what was regarded as a marquee match-up.
-The last time the two teams had played each other was back in the First Round of the 2010 NBA Playoffs when the then-first seed Cavaliers would defeat the then-eighth seed Bulls four games to one.
+The last time the two teams had played each other was back in the First round of the 2010 NBA Playoffs when the then-first seed Cavaliers would defeat the then-eighth seed Bulls four games to one.
 For the Cavaliers, they would be playing with Kevin Love out for the rest of the season and J. R. Smith out for Games 1 and 2.
 However, at this time for the Bulls, it was reported that there had been a long-standing feud between Bulls head coach Tom Thibodeau and the organization's management.
 Despite the dysfunction in the Bulls organization, the team itself would take Game 1 in a 99–92 victory after Rose who scored 23 points had an injury scare.
 On May 6, it was reported that Jimmy Butler won the NBA Most Improved Player Award thus becoming the first Bull in franchise history to win it.
 In Game 2, Chicago would be blown out by Cleveland and was dealt its first loss of the series.
 At halftime, Joakim Noah would shove a fan which led to a $25,000 fine.

 After splitting the first two games, the series would continue at the United Center for Game 3.
 Up until the third game, there were no lead changes because the Bulls always led in Game 1 and the Cavaliers always led in Game 2.
-In an evenly matched game, the Bulls and Cavaliers both played with grit but the Bulls would pull through after 2011 Most Valuable Player Derrick Rose shot a game-winning three-point buzzer beater to win the game 99–96.
+In an evenly matched game, the Bulls and Cavaliers both played with grit but the Bulls would pull through after Derrick Rose shot a game-winning three-point buzzer beater to win the game 99–96.
 Aside from the fact that the shot was his second career buzzer beater, it was the first playoff buzzer beater for the team since Michael Jordan's buzzer beater in Game 1 of the 1997 NBA Finals and the team's last game-winning shot in the last ten seconds since Jordan's memorable championship-winning shot with 5.2 seconds remaining in Game 6 of the 1998 NBA Finals.
 During the game, Pau Gasol would be taken out because of a hamstring injury.

 On May 9, talk of the possibility of having two champions in the same city and season began.
-The Chicago Blackhawks were en route to the Conference Final of the 2015 Stanley Cup playoffs and the Bulls were up 2–1 in the Conference Semifinals against the Cavaliers.
+The Chicago Blackhawks were en route to the Conference Final of the 2015 Stanley Cup playoffs and the Bulls were up 2–1 in the conference semifinals against the Cavaliers.
 The next day, Butler, whose contract would expire at the end of the season, would state that he planned to remain with the Bulls.
 This was after rejecting a four-year, $42 million contract back in October 2014.
 In Game 4, with the game tied 84 apiece, LeBron James would return the favor with a two-point buzzer beater, causing the Bulls to lose 84–86.